Transgender genocide: Nazi Germany

-Matthew Waites examines the absence of sexuality, gender, sexual orientation or gender identity as group categories in the Genocide Convention.
+Sociologist Matthew Waites examines the absence of sexuality, gender, sexual orientation or gender identity as group categories in the Genocide Convention.
 He argues that those targeted by the Nazis because of their non-conforming gender identities should be recognized as a genocide unique from the Holocaust.
 According to the Museum of Jewish Heritage, the Nazi German government "brutally targeted the trans community, deporting many trans people to concentration camps and wiping out vibrant community structures."
 This area of research is underdeveloped and the number of transgender victims is unknown.
 Heather Panter, writing in the book Genocide and Victimology, noted that the number of transgender people targeted by the Nazis was likely lower than the number of gay people targeted.

 Matt Fuller and Leah Owen argued that while Nazi anti-queer ideology was "incoherent and erratic", they targeted transgender people with extermination and memoricide.
 They cited the looting and burning of the books at the Institute for Sexology as an example of this memoricide.
 The Institute for Sexology published journals on trans and queer issues and pioneered early gender-affirming surgeries.
 The institute also hosted the D'Eon Organization, which was founded in 1930 to advocate trans rights.
-Fuller and Owen cited Bauer (2017) to explain a psychological element to this, stating "the mere presence of the bodies and desires of trans people was a challenge, threat, and source of anxiety to many Nazis, meaning they – or the physical archive that reflected their identity – had to be destroyed."
+Fuller and Owen cited research conducted by Heike Bauer into the work of Magnus Hirschfeld at the Institute for Sexology, to explain a psychological element to this, stating "the mere presence of the bodies and desires of trans people was a challenge, threat, and source of anxiety to many Nazis, meaning they – or the physical archive that reflected their identity – had to be destroyed."